Joel David Hamkins: Infinitary computability

 Hamkins introduced with Jeff Kidder and Andy Lewis the theory of infinite-time Turing machines, a part of the subject of hypercomputation, with connections to descriptive set theory.

 In other computability work, Hamkins and Miasnikov proved that the classical halting problem for Turing machines, although undecidable, is nevertheless decidable on a set of asymptotic probability one, one of several results in generic-case complexity showing that a difficult or unsolvable problem can be easy on average.

 Group theory

 In group theory, Hamkins proved that every group has a terminating transfinite automorphism tower.
 With Simon Thomas, he proved that the height of the automorphism tower of a group can be modified by forcing.

-Infinite chess
+Infinite games

+Hamkins has investigated several infinitary games, including infinite chess, infinite draughts, infinite Hex, and others.
 On the topic of infinite chess, Hamkins, Brumleve and Schlicht proved that the mate-in-n problem of infinite chess is decidable.
 Hamkins and Evans investigated transfinite game values in infinite chess, proving that every countable ordinal arises as the game value of a position in infinite three-dimensional chess.
+Hamkins and Davide Leonessi proved that every countable ordinal arises as a game value in infinite draughts.
+They also proved that infinite Hex is a draw.

+Juggling theory

+As an undergraduate at Caltech in the 1980s, Hamkins made contributions to the mathematical theory of juggling, working with Bruce Tiemann to develop what became known as the siteswap juggling notation.